 It may sound counterintuitive to insulate a room that you are trying to cool down, ensuring that your roof space is properly insulated can go a long way towards keeping it cool in the summer.
 Just as insulation keeps heat in, so to can it deflect it away (especially if radiant barriers are used), saving you money on air conditioning and fan use just as it does on heating during the winter.

 While dormer or Velux windows are essential for effective ventilation and increased airflow, if the sun is shining through them all day onto your carpets and soft furnishings then the temperatures will rise steadily and you will return home to a stuffy loft room.
 Fit all attic windows with retractable blinds or shades, and keep these closed while you’re out during the daytime.

 Overhanging, deciduous trees on either the western or eastern side of your home will help to shade rooms within the house, although large shrubs planted on the southern side might obstruct low winter sun which is needed for heat during these months.

 If possible, changing the colour of your roof from dark browns and greys to lighter shades can help to reflect the sun’s rays, reducing the greenhouse effect on your loft.
 Terracotta can provide a nice option here, so long as the material is suited to your environment.

 Remember, painting or weatherproofing your roof is a highly dangerous activity, and should be performed by a professional if you are in the least bit unsure as to what you’re doing.

-LMB Loft Conversions are the leading providers of loft conversions of any nature across Croydon and into the wider London area.
+LMB Group are the leading providers of loft conversions of any nature across Croydon and into the wider London area.
 With a team of experts on hand to take care of your conversion from design to sign off, you can be sure you will be receiving the highest quality service from an experienced and skilled company.